-The following history of StumpJump was written by former RD and race creator Matt Sims.
+The following history of StumpJump was written by former race director and race creator Matt Sims.

 The original thought was to start and finish from Signal Point, but the mileage calculations would have been longer than 50k.
 I knew that running by Mushroom Rock was key to the race, so I started playing around with different start/finish areas.
 The only thing that existed over in the area that is now the start/finish area (Signal Mtn.
 High School) was a gravel parking lot for day hikers.
 The soccer fields were there and Nolan Elementary was being built.